sergioB79/theForge/site/forge/content/forge/movies/passed/parasite.md

 SUBTITLE: Stairs Between Hungers

+INFO:
+A meticulously crafted social thriller that turns household space into a map of power.
+Uses genre pleasures as camouflage for a relentless study of class, desire, and denial.
+Reveals how aspiration and humiliation entwine, making hierarchy feel intimate, funny, then unbearable.
+Essential Forge material because it reframes parasitism as architecture, not individual moral failure.

 This film steps past its own style.
 It uses the pleasures of genre and the elegance of its craft to smuggle in a hard, unsentimental look at class, self-deception, and the architecture of dependence.
 What remains after the last frame is not mood but a diagram: of houses, thresholds, smells, and the costs of crossing lines drawn by money and denial.

 🔥 WHAT MAKES IT FORGE MATERIAL?